Bureau of Prisons denies judge's 'false' claim Michael Cohen's imprisonment was 'retaliatory' over planned book

 The Bureau of Prisons (BOP) sharply rejected a judge's justification for releasing former Trump attorney Michael Cohen back to home confinement on Thursday, saying the decision was based on "patently false" assertions.

 Earlier Thursday, U.S. District Judge for the Southern District of New York Alvin Hellerstein said the recent move by the Justice Department (DOJ) to put Cohen back in prison was “retaliatory" and claimed it was related to his forthcoming tell-all book.
+Hellerstein noted that probation officers had demanded Cohen agree to avoid engagement with the media, then cuffed him when he didn't agree.

+“'I’ve never seen such a clause in 21 years of being a judge and sentencing people.
+How can I take any other inference but that it was retaliatory?'”
+Hellerstein said.

 Hellerstein's decision came after Cohen earlier this month was sent back to prison and into solitary confinement at Otisville federal prison in upstate New York after violating the terms of his home confinement.
 Reports said Cohen was seen at a restaurant in Manhattan, which raised concerns that he was in violation of his home confinement terms.